Home | Browse Topics | Criminal & traffic law | The criminal courts | The different types of sentences

 • Home detention – You are required to remain at an approved residence under electronic monitoring with strict limitations on when you can be away from the residence, and close supervision by a probation officer.
 Sentences can be for a period of 14 days to 12 months.

-• Jail – if you have been held in custody before trial that time will be taken into account and taken off your sentence.
-You’ll be released from jail when you get parole or when your sentence ends (“time served”).
+• Imprisonment – if you have been held in custody before trial that time will be taken into account and taken off your sentence.
+You’ll be released from prison when you get parole or when your sentence ends (“time served”).

-• Parole means you are released from jail early following a Parole Board hearing without serving your full sentence.
-You have to follow the Board’s conditions for the remaining time of your sentence and be supervised by a probation officer
+• Parole means you are released from prison early following a Parole Board hearing without serving your full sentence.
+You have to follow the Board’s conditions for the remaining time of your sentence and be supervised by a probation officer.

 Will I get the maximum sentence?